reverbdotcom/reverb-magento-2/README.md

 ## Usage - Order Sync

 Orders are automatically synced on a five minute cron timer.
-If you aren't seeing orders, please ~~visit the Order Creation tab under Reverb and click the button to manually sync them~~ click the "Test Order Sync" button under the Reverb menu.
-This will take you to a blank page, immediately click back and visit the "Order Updates" tab (this is for the beta only).
+If you aren't seeing orders, please visit the Order Creation tab under Reverb and click the button to manually sync them.
 Please report any issues with periodic syncing to the [Reverb Magento Support Group](https://groups.google.com/forum/#!forum/reverb-magento)

 * **Orders are synced only 24 hours into the past** if you just installed the extension and want to sync older orders, please edit the file at app/code/Reverb/ReverbSync/Helper/Orders/Retrieval/Update.php and change MINUTES_IN_PAST_FOR_CREATION_QUERY to the number in minutes you want to go into the past.
 For 3 days, use 3 * 60 * 24 = 4320